AriFordsham/GHCWiki/pattern-synonyms.md

 ```

-Furthermore, the pattern synonym can also be used in expressions, e.g.,
+Furthermore, pattern synonyms can also be used in expressions, e.g.,

 ```wiki
    arrows :: [Type] -> Type -> Type